liuhang123123/flashex-en/bitrader-user-guide/p/p1/order.md

 In the Market Order mode, the program continuously places orders at the best available price, ensuring that the order is filled as quickly as possible, often at 100% completion.

 * **For Long Positions**: The program will continuously place buy orders at the best available selling price.
-In a rising market, if the initial order is not fully filled, Bitrader will cancel any unfilled portions and place a new buy order at the higher current best price until the order is fully filled.
+In a rising market, if the initial order is not fully filled, FlashEX will cancel any unfilled portions and place a new buy order at the higher current best price until the order is fully filled.
 * **For Short Positions**: The program will continuously place sell orders at the best available buying price.
-In a falling market, if the initial order is not fully filled, Bitrader will cancel any unfilled portions and place a new sell order at the lower current best price until the order is fully filled.
+In a falling market, if the initial order is not fully filled, FlashEX will cancel any unfilled portions and place a new sell order at the lower current best price until the order is fully filled.
 * **Cost Consideration**: Orders in this mode generally have higher execution costs compared to Limit Orders due to price fluctuations.

 ## Planned Order